karantondare/karantondare/README.md

 ### I'm a Web Developer!!

-- 🔭 I am working on a tech events app [Kodevents][kodevents]
+- 🔭 I am working on a react, redux and typescript.
 - 🌱 I’m currently learning everything. 🤣
-- 👯 I’m looking to collaborate with others on Reactjs.
+- 👯 I’m looking to collaborate with others on Reactjs and TypeScript.
 - 🥅 2021 Goals: Learn and contribute more to Open Source projects.
 - 🤔 I’m looking forward to learn data visualization and flutter.
 - ⚡ Fun fact: I love eSports and reading books.